appwrite/rfc/019-multi-storage-support.md

 Do we break any API or SDK backward compatibility?
 If possible, explain what actions we can take to avoid that.
 -->
-Since the implementations extends from the S3 adapter class, if there is some changes in the S3 file , especially new API calls that might not be supported by the S3 compatible API provided by BackBlaze and Linode then there is a chance for my implementations to not function.
+Since the implementations extends from the S3 adapter class, if there are some changes in the S3 file , especially new API calls that might not be supported by the S3 compatible API provided by BackBlaze and Linode then there is a chance for my implementations to not function.
+In such a case, the code can be modified with alternatives.
 ### Reliability (Tests & Benchmarks)

 #### Scaling